winkbrace/judge/readme.md

 # Installation

-Install somewhere in a hidden place and add the `bin/judge` executable to the environment path.
+Install somewhere in a hidden place or a usb stick and add the `bin/judge` executable to the environment path.

 # Run

 From the directory the student's scripts are located, run:

 ```
-judge
+judge "command line beginner"
 ```